-FYI- Kanban is a tool which organizes work efficiently.
-This tool breaks work to a small chunks and uses a Kanban Board (similar to Scrum Board) to represent the progress of the work.
+FYI- Kanban is a tool that organizes work efficiently.
+This tool breaks work into small chunks and uses a Kanban Board (similar to Scrum Board) to represent the progress of the work.

-- Can earn benefits from the Sprint planning and release planning.
+Can earn benefits from Sprint planning and release planning.

-- If the user stories are prioritized then it will not only maximize the value of the product at the end of each Sprint but also minimize a list of the pending tasks.
+If the user stories are prioritized then it will not only maximize the value of the product at the end of each Sprint but also minimize the list of pending tasks.

-- Following the time-boxes not only helps in planning the future spikes but also holding a Sprint goal.
+Following the time-boxes not only helps in planning future spikes but also holding a Sprint goal.

 Initially, all the team members need to fix the bugs before working on a user story.